What You Need to Know Before You Install a Koi Pond

 If you live in a cold climate, you can use a pond heater to prevent the water from freezing over.
 Another option is to transfer your koi to a kiddie pool placed in your garage or basement until the temperature warms again in the spring.

-If you decide to install a koi pond, let The Grounds Guys® help.
-Then turn to us for pond maintenance down the road to keep algae, aquatic weeds, bad odors, mosquitoes and murky water at bay.
+If you decide to install a koi pond at your home or business, let The Grounds Guys® help.
+Then turn to us for commercial and residential aquatic maintenance services down the road to keep algae, aquatic weeds, bad odors, and murky water at bay.
+Contact us today to request an estimate!

 For Further Reading: